 CSC Leon Staff will conduct on-site visits to all CSC Leon-funded programs during the contract period.
-Visits will be conducted at a minimum on a bi-annual basis.
+Visits will be conducted at a minimum on a bi-annual basis, with the exception of summer bridge programs that will receive only one.
 During the on-site visit, monitoring will be conducted based on the quarterly reporting provided; any issues or concerns with quarterly reporting can be discussed during this time.
 CSC Leon staff will take the opportunity to observe the program facility and activities to develop a thorough understanding of the services being rendered by the program.